Mohs Micrographic Surgery

 Step 4: Additional stages - Ensuring all cancer cells are removed

 If any section of the tissue demonstrates cancer cells at the margin, the surgeon returns to that specific area of the tumor, as indicated by the map, and removes another thin layer of tissue only from the precise area where cancer cells were detected.
-The newly excised tissue is again mapped, color-coded, processed and examined for additional cancer cells.
-If microscopic analysis still shows evidence of disease, the process continues layer-by layer until the cancer is completely removed.
+The newly excised tissue is again mapped, color-coded, processed, and examined for additional cancer cells.
+If microscopic analysis still shows evidence of disease, the process continues layer-by-layer until the cancer is completely removed.
 By beginning early in the morning, Mohs surgery is generally finished in one day.
 Sometimes, however, a tumor may be extensive enough to necessitate continuing surgery a second day.

 There are a number of special circumstances when the Mohs surgery technique is modified to accommodate issues that go beyond traditional “tissue sparing”.
-Tumors such as melanoma, Merkel cell carcinoma, malignant fibrous histiocytoma, dermatofibrosarcoma protuberans, and some others can be aggressive and life threatening.
+Tumors such as melanoma, Merkel cell carcinoma, malignant fibrous histiocytoma, dermatofibrosarcoma protuberans, and some others can be aggressive and life-threatening.
 In this event, our emphasis is based on complete tumor removal with an appropriate wide local margin, followed immediately by the first Mohs layer.
 This sequence is performed to achieve the highest possible confidence level that the resultant skin defect site can be repaired immediately in the confident knowledge that the entire tumor has been resected.

 Step 5: Reconstruction

 Fellowship-trained Mohs surgeons are experts in the reconstruction of skin defects.
-Reconstruction is individualized to preserve normal function and maximize aesthetic outcome.
+Reconstruction is individualized to preserve normal function and maximize aesthetic outcomes.
 The best method of repairing the wound following surgery is determined only after the cancer is completely removed, as the final defect cannot be predicted prior to surgery.
 Stitches may be used to close the wound side-to-side, or a skin graft or a flap may be designed.
 Sometimes, a wound may be allowed to heal naturally.

 Healing by spontaneous granulation involves letting the wound heal by itself naturally.
-This offers a good chance to observe the wound as it heals after removal of a difficult tumor.
+This offers a good chance to observe the wound as it heals after the removal of a difficult tumor.
 Experience has taught us that there are certain areas of the body where nature will heal a wound as nicely as any further surgical procedures.
 There are also times when a wound will be left to heal knowing that if the resultant scar is unacceptable, some form of cosmetic surgery can be performed at a later date.

 Closing the wound with stitches is often performed on a small lesion.
 This involves some adjustment of the wound and sewing the skin edges together.
 This procedure speeds healing and can offer a good cosmetic result.
 For example, the scar can be hidden in a wrinkle line.

 Skin grafts involve covering a surgical site with skin from another area of the body.
 There are three types of skin grafts.
 The first is called a split-thickness graft.
 This is a thin shave of skin, usually taken from the thigh, which is used to cover a surgical wound.
-This can be either a permanent coverage or temporary coverage before another cosmetic procedure is done at a later date.
-The second graft-type is the full-thickness graft.
+This can be either permanent coverage or temporary coverage before another cosmetic procedure is done at a later date.
+The second graft type is the full-thickness graft.
 This graft provides a thicker layer of skin to achieve desired results.
 In this instance, skin is usually removed from behind the ear or around the collarbone (the donor site), and stitched to cover a wound.
 The donor site is then sutured together to provide a good cosmetic result.
 A third type of graft uses skin and cartilage.
-This usually comes from the ear and is used to repair defects of the nose.
+This usually comes from the ear and is used to repair defects in the nose.

-Skin flaps involve movement of adjacent, healthy tissue to cover a surgical site.
+Skin flaps involve the movement of adjacent, healthy tissue to cover a surgical site.
 Where practical, they are chosen because of the excellent cosmetic match of nearby skin.

 In rare cases, when Mohs surgery is extremely extensive or when removal of the tumor results in functional impairment, we may recommend that you visit one of several consultant surgeons for reconstruction.